 I hope I made this explanation fairly clear. please feel free to ask questions if something does not make sense.

-Must be proficient with HTML and CSS
+Experience working with Php, HTML and CSS or

-Experience working with REST APIs
+Experience working with .NET and/or React

-Experience working with Git
+Experience working with SQL (MySQL / MariaDB)

 How to apply: